MorpheoOrg/morpheo-analytics/README.md

 Thanks to BrowserSync, you can also test your website on other devices:
 Head to `http://localhost:3002/` for more explanation on how to use BrowserSync.

+#### Electron specific

+Before running electron app, make sure you've run the docker-compose from the `balance-transfer` project, and created an user (Jim as in the example)

 If you want to run the electron version in development mode, run:

 ```shell
 npm run dev
 ```

-It will create a dll foldre if needed.
+It will create a dll folder if needed.
 The dll allow us to optimize the way we deal with vendors code in order not to rebuild them every time.
 :warning: **<span style="color:red">Be careful: each time you want to add or update a dependency in your package.json, you will have to delete the dll folder for invalidating cache!</span>**